 The increase in funds for the year has been transferred to reserves.

-IBMS (Professional Services) Ltd made a profit before tax of £661,695 (2022: profit £576,208).
-The profit was in line with the directors' expectations as there was a Congress event during the year.
-The directors agreed to make a gift aid payment to the Institute in 2024 to reduce the corporation tax liability to £nil.
+IBMS (Professional Services) Ltd made a loss before tax of £76,118 (2023: profit £661,695).
+The loss was in line with the directors' expectations as there was not a Congress event during the year.

 Grant-Making Policy